yysun/apprun-dev-server/README.md

 esm-server checks and modifies *.js file if they have global modules.
 In the console, if you see the file names that have some dots '......' in front, they are the files modified.

-You can download an example app to give it a try to feel how fast the [Unbundled Development](https://www.snowpack.dev/concepts/how-snowpack-works) can be.
+You can download an example app to give it a try.

 ```
 npx degit yysun/apprun-esm-server my-app